 The Sir Robert Menzies Memorial Scholarship

-1.2 The scholarships are awarded in memory of the Right Honourable Sir Robert Menzies, KT AK CH QC, Prime Minister of Australia from 1939 to 1941 and from 1949 to 1966.
+1.2 Menzies scholarships are awarded in memory of the Right Honourable Sir Robert Menzies, KT AK CH QC, Prime Minister of Australia from 1939 to 1941 and from 1949 to 1966.

-2.3 Each award will be made on the understanding that it will be continued for the period for which it is granted, subject to the scholar's satisfactory progress and conduct.
-Scholars will be required to provide a written report on their project each six months to the Menzies Foundation at email@example.com.
+2.5 Each award will be made on the understanding that it will be continued for the period for which it is granted, subject to the scholar's satisfactory progress and conduct.
+Scholars will be required to provide a written report on their study each six months to the Menzies Foundation.

 3.1 The scholarship in engineering will be awarded on merit to the person who best meets the qualifications and qualities set out below.

-3.2 The Trustees reserve the right to make no award.
+3.2 The Foundation reserves the right to make no award.

-4.1 Candidates must be Australian citizens, have been resident in Australia for at least five of the last ten years, and be available for interview in Australia at the time of selection in mid-September 2012.
+4.1 Candidates must be Australian citizens, have been resident in Australia for at least five of the last ten years, and be available for interview in person at the time of selection in September 2014.

 5.2 The Selection Committee will take into account in the first place academic achievement, but also those qualities in candidates which Sir Robert Menzies held in high esteem.
 The qualities sought include:

-iv.
-Ability to contribute to the life of a British university.
+v.
+Ability to contribute to the life of a university.

-6.1 Reports from three referees who have known the candidate for some years may be requested by the Menzies Foundation.
-Two referees should have an academic or employment association and the third should be personal.
+6.1 Reports from four referees who have known the candidate for some years may be requested by the Menzies Foundation.
+Three referees should have an academic or employment association and the fourth should be personal.

 7.1 The scholarship provides emoluments to meet compulsory university fees and charges and to contribute substantially towards the cost of books, equipment, living and travel.
 They are revised from time to time to reflect changes in the level of fees and other expenses.
-Emoluments are not subject to United Kingdom income tax.
-The scale of emoluments at the present time is as follows:
+Emoluments are not subject to income tax in the United Kingdom; taxation arrangements in other jurisdictions may differ.

 7.2 University and Other Expenses

-(a) Tuition fees or a research grant equivalent, examination and other compulsory fees - subject to approval by the Trustees.
+(a) Tuition fees or a research grant equivalent, examination and other compulsory fees - subject to approval by the Foundation.

-(b) A grant of £120 towards the typing and binding of a thesis.
+(b) A grant of A$200 towards the typing and binding of a thesis if required.

 7.3 Personal Living Allowance

-£12,250 (if enrolled at a university outside London) and £14,250 (if enrolled at a London university) per annum, payable in three instalments.
+Allowances will be determined by the Foundation to suit local circumstances in the country of study.
+As a guide, current allowances in the UK are £12,750 (if enrolled at a university outside London) and £14,750 (if enrolled at a London university) per annum, payable in three instalments.